-Abstract - Speed control of three phase induction motor is important for industry.
-For speed control of induction motor mainly three control methods are employed namely Scalar control, Field oriented control (FOC) and Direct Torque control (DTC).
-Scalar control method is generally not used in application, where accurate torque response will required.
-In all the operating conditions the behavior of FOC scheme is characterized by lower values of the three-phase rms current ripple.
-In DTC scheme a better torque response can be achieved in terms of settling time.
+Abstract - Speed control of three phase induction motor is of great significance for industry.
+Scalar control, Field oriented control (FOC) and Direct Torque control (DTC) are most advanced techniques for speed control of induction motor.
+Scalar control method is not used in application, where accurate response of torque required.
+In all the operating conditions of Induction motor FOC scheme provides lower values of the three-phase rms current ripple.
+The DTC scheme provides better torque response in terms of settling time.
 Here Simulations and Results of both FOC and DTC technique have been carried out.

-Keywords- Electrical Drives, Three Phase Induction Motor, Field Oriented Control, Direct Torque Control.
+Keywords - Electrical Drives, Three Phase Induction Motor, Field Oriented Control, Direct Torque Control.